zizroc/villager/README.md

 ### Extending winiks

 Like the `resource` class, the `winik` class can also be extended to accomidate for modeling needs.
 The new class must declare that it inherits from the winik class with `inherit = winik`.
-A base subclassed winik class is given below.
-This
+An example of a subclassed winik class is given below.

 ```
 #' @export